Four weeks ago, I selfishly moved to a city I had only visited once before, for three weeks, seven years ago, just because I really wanted to.

 For some reason something else had taken control over ME quite some time ago, it had incredibly good reasoning skills and it would not listen to anything I tried to say out loud that was coming from the heart.

 “Um.. hi… I… have this.. weird feeling around my chest area whenever I think of living in a big city with bike lanes and vegan restaurants, so I had this thought that maybe, just maybe I would like to, someday.. ummmm.. live in Melb…”

 “YOU WHAT!
 You can’t even open a banana peel by yourself, how can you think you deserve to do what you truly desire.”

 I knew I would love this city but for most of the last seven years I had ignored that feeling.
-To be fair, I did also get a little distracted by other activities, some draining (full-time jobs and study) some pretty fun (a wedding, a husband and a dog).
+To be fair, I did also get a little distracted by other activities, some draining (full-time jobs and study) some pretty fun.

 “If I could have it my way, I would live in Melbourne.”